phuongwj/my-notes/aws-certified-cloud-practitioner/3-digital-transformation_the-benefits-of-cloud.md

 - GPU Computing
 - Quantum Computing

-The idea is we're not done with the evolution of computing power, things are going to geta lot faster once we solve things.
+The idea is we're not done with the evolution of computing power, things are going to get a lot faster once we solve things.

 ### AWS Service Offering